Call: 913-440-4703 (MO or KS)

 Honey bees vary in color from yellow to black, have black or brown bands across the abdomen, are approximately 3/4 inch long and are covered with hairs or setae.
 A foraging honey bee has pollen baskets on each hind leg, which often are loaded with a ball of yellow or dark green pollen.
 Honey bees sting once and die as their barbed stinger remains in the skin and their venom sack is left behind.
 An alarm pheromone is released to help others find and continue the attack.

-Yellowjackets lack the dense body hairs that are found on carpenter bees and honey bees.
-Yellowjackets do not have the pollen baskets on the hind legs.
-The yellowjacket is about 1 inch long, and the abdomen is characterized by having alternating yellow and black bands.
-Yellowjackets live in meadows and usually nest in the ground or at ground level.
-They sometimes establish colonies inside structural walls.
-The adults love nectar and feed pre-chewed insects to their larva.
-They enjoy invading picnics and will actually carry off small pieces of food.
-Yellowjackets have a very painful sting and attack in large numbers.
-They are very aggressive and will sting repeatedly at the slightest disturbance.
-One Yellowjacket may sting numerous times during an attack and like most hornets and wasps stings usually occur on the face.
-For more information, see an ID Guide at the bottom of this page.
-We use safe and efficient pest control methods to either help prevent or exterminate them when requested.
+Yellowjackets, unlike carpenter bees and honey bees, lack dense body hairs and pollen baskets on their hind legs.
+They are approximately 1 inch long and have an abdomen with alternating yellow and black bands.
+Yellowjackets typically reside in meadows and nest either on the ground or at ground level.
+Occasionally, they establish colonies within structural walls.
+Adult yellowjackets primarily feed on nectar and pre-chewed insects for their larvae.
+They relish invading picnics and can even carry off small pieces of food.
+Yellowjackets possess a very painful sting and tend to attack in large numbers.
+They are highly aggressive and will repeatedly sting at any perceived disturbance.
+A single yellowjacket can sting multiple times during an attack, similar to most hornets and wasps, where stings usually occur on the face.

-Wasps are social insects with behavior similar to bumble bees.
-A new nest is built each season usually by a single female (sometimes more than one) who becomes the queen for the colony.
-As new offspring develop and the colony size increases, the offspring take over the major duties of food collection, caring for the young, nest maintenance and defense.
-The colony does not remain active and intact throughout the year, but disbands before winter begins.
-Only selected females will mate during the fall swarming rituals.
-Then, as the temperatures become cool, brood rearing and food gathering comes to a close.
-The nest disbands and these newly mated female wasps seek shelter for the winter in protected places such as attics, wall voids, hollow trees, bird houses, wood piles or similar settings.
-Sometimes they form small clusters, but there is no nest.
-Only the mated females survive until next spring.
+Wasps, social insects exhibiting behavior akin to bumblebees, construct new nests annually, typically by a solitary female (occasionally multiple females) who assumes the role of queen for the colony.
+As offspring mature and the colony expands, they assume the primary responsibilities of food procurement, nurturing the young, nest maintenance, and defense.
+Notably, the colony’s activity and stability are seasonal, with it disbanding before winter’s onset.
+During the fall swarming rituals, only a select group of females engage in mating.
+As temperatures cool, brood rearing and food gathering cease, leading to the dissolution of the nest.
+These newly mated female wasps seek shelter for the winter in protected locations such as attics, wall voids, hollow trees, birdhouses, wood piles, or similar settings.
+Occasionally, they form small clusters, but the absence of a nest is evident.
+Only the mated females survive until the following spring.

-We use safe and efficient pest control methods to either help prevent or euthanize them when requested.
+We use safe and efficient pest control methods to either help prevent or euthanize them as requested.

 People who complain about bumblebees flying about under the eaves of their homes are probably being annoyed by carpenter bees.

-Carpenter bees resemble bumblebees in both size and appearance, but are not social insects.
-They construct their nests in trees or in frame buildings.
-Most of the top of the abdomen of carpenter bees is without hairs and is shiny black in color.
-By contrast, the abdomen of bumblebees is fully clothed with hairs, many of them yellow in color.
-If you see a number of large bees hovering near the eaves of the house or drilling in wood, you have carpenter bees.
+Carpenter bees, resembling bumblebees in size and appearance, are solitary insects.
+Unlike bumblebees, they construct their nests in trees or frame buildings.
+Notably, the majority of the top of a carpenter bee’s abdomen lacks hairs and is a shiny black color.
+In contrast, bumblebees have fully clothed abdomens, adorned with numerous yellow hairs.
+If you spot a group of large bees hovering near the eaves of a house or drilling into wood, it’s likely carpenter bees.

-We use safe and efficient pest control methods to either help prevent or exterminate them when requested.
+We use safe and efficient pest control methods to either help prevent or exterminate them as requested.

 Bald-Faced Hornets also known as the White-Faced Hornet, are a large (1.5 inches) black and ivory yellow jacket.
 Bald-Faced Hornets aren't hornets, but pretty close, they are wasps.
 Typically Bald-faced hornets live in wooded areas but may occasionally be found attached to your home or out buildings.
 The nests are constructed of a paper-like martial formed from chewed wood.
 Bald-faced hornets construct almost exclusively gray football-shaped nests attached to trees and buildings (but they may exceed a basketball in diameter or even the nest may grow to be larger by the end of the summer).
 Bald-faced hornets are the most aggressive of the stinging insects so you will want to avoid them!